 5. Pose thought-provoking questions

 One of the best ways to get people to challenge their pre-existing beliefs on a particular topic is to ask them pertinent, thought-provoking questions.
-These questions should be designed to challenge their assumptions in a way that gets them to reconsider what they believe.
+These questions should be designed to challenge their assumptions to get them to reconsider what they believe.

-Fundamental assumptions can often be a stumbling block in the way of more efficient learning.
+Fundamental assumptions can often be a stumbling block for more efficient learning.
 This is why it is so important that they are regularly challenged.

-One of the best ways to get people thinking about their assumptions and beliefs is to ask them for evidence to back up their claims.
-You can also ask them probing questions, such as why they hold a particular opinion.
-This will force them to consider their own beliefs, which will help foster lateral thinking.
+One of the best ways to get people thinking about their assumptions and beliefs is to ask them for evidence to support their claims.
+You can also ask them probing questions about why they hold a particular opinion.
+This will force them to consider their beliefs, which will help foster lateral thinking.

 It's worth noting, however, that some topics, such as an individual's personal or cultural beliefs, are unfortunately off-limits.
 Though it might be beneficial to expose many of these ideas to the light of reason, this can result in offence.